French ship Pélican (1693)

-The Pélican was a French warship from the late 17th century.
-Built in Bayonne, France, the original Pélican was launched in January 1693.
-A 500-ton ship fitted with 50 guns and commanded by Captain Pierre Le Moyne d'Iberville, she ran aground on the shores of Hudson Bay a few days after a heroic battle in 1697, badly damaged by the encounter and by a fierce storm.
-In five short months the ship's place in history had been assured, as the victor in the greatest naval battle in the history of New France.
+Pélican was a 50-gun ship of the line of the French Navy.
+Launched in Bayonne in January 1693, she was a 500-ton ship.
+Commanded by Ship-of-the-line Captain Pierre Le Moyne d'Iberville, she ran aground on the shores of Hudson Bay in 1697 several days after winning the Battle of Hudson's Bay, having been badly damaged by the battle and a fierce storm.

 History

 Nine Years' War

-Upon learning that the English were planning to maintain control of Hudson Bay, French King Louis XIV assembled a fleet of warships, consisting of the Pélican, the Palmier, the Wesp, and the Profond.
-The goal was to recapture Fort Bourbon, as the French called York Factory, Manitoba, the heart of the fur trade.
+Upon learning that the English were planning to maintain control of Hudson Bay, Louis XIV of France assembled a squadron of warships, consisting of Pélican, Palmier, Wesp and Profond.
+The goal was to recapture Fort Bourbon, as the French called York Factory, Manitoba, one of the centres of the North American fur trade.

 Pélican set sail from France on 8 April 1697.
-On the morning of 5 September 1697 in present-day Canada, temporarily separated from her sister ships, she came face to face with three English ships - the Hampshire, the Dering, and the Hudson Bay - which were carrying supplies to the nearby fort.
+On the morning of 5 September, temporarily separated from her sister ships, she came face to face with three English ships - Hampshire, Dering and Hudson Bay - which were carrying supplies to the nearby fort.
 Although they were outnumbered, the crew of the Pélican engaged in battle and triumphed.
-The ship, however, was fatally damaged in the battle.
+The French ship, however, was fatally damaged in the battle.
 With holes below the waterline, Pélican had to be abandoned; it was run aground on 8 September.

-The Pélicans victory, later known as Battle of Hudson's Bay, was certainly due in large part to the leadership of Captain Pierre Le Moyne d'Iberville.
-In addition to setting an example of courage and valour for his crew, he fought a remarkable strategic battle - with the result that the Hampshire sank, the Dering retreated, and the Hudson Bay was captured complete with its cargo.
+The French victory, later known as Battle of Hudson's Bay, was due in large part to the leadership of Captain Pierre Le Moyne d'Iberville.
+The battle resulted in Hampshire sinking, Dering retreating and Hudson Bay being captured with its cargo.